opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

   }
 }
 ```

-The Policy service will collect the evaluation results of several policies and give back a Boolean as an answer
-to the Registry.
+The Policy service collects the evaluation results of several policies and returns a Boolean as an answer to the Registry.
-The Registry will then determine whether to proceed or not with the Data Product creation depending on that result.
+The Registry then decides whether to proceed or not with the Data Product creation depending on that result.

+!!! info

-It's important to observe that the Policy Engine OPA try to extract the `allow` attribute from the OPA server response
-in order to summarize the evaluation with a single Boolean value.
-Should such an attribute be missing in the Policy raw content,
-the result extraction will fail and an error will be returned.
+    It's important to observe that the Policy Engine OPA try to extract the `allow` attribute from the OPA server response in order to summarize the evaluation with a single Boolean value.
+Should such an attribute be missing in the Policy raw content, the result extraction will fail and an error will be returned.

 ## Technologies